Reducing patients’ anxiety while waiting in the ER

 User Stories

-I outlined the ways in which users might engage with an app during the stages of an ER visit, from creating an account to following up.
+In between sketches, I also outlined the ways in which users might engage with an app during the stages of an ER visit, from creating an account to following up with a doctor after a visit.

 Ideation, Round 2